Von Magnet: London, the "Electroflamenco" initiation. El Sexo Sur Realista. 1985–1990

 "Cybergypsies", the quest for a "total physical theatre" performance.
-Computador & El Grito.
+Computador and El Grito.
 1990–1994

 Von Magnet left London to lead a new nomadic life following the path of different residencies and tours in Europe.
 They settled for a while in Barcelona, then Brittany, Paris, Amsterdam and Lille.
 The Rencontres Transmusicales Festival commissioned them for the creation of major multidisciplinary performance.
 Computador was born.
 Partially invented inside an abandoned slaughterhouse in Badalona (Catalonia) then created in a church in Rennes, the show was later on modified and re-adapted inside old disused factories or odd alternative spaces (hospital, warehouses, etc.).

-With that "off" or non stage production, the band became a real collective, close to street theatre or circus companies, sometimes compared to La Fura Dels Baus.
+With that "off" or non-stage production, the band became a real collective, close to street theatre or circus companies, sometimes compared to La Fura Dels Baus.
 With stages on wheels, moving objects and giant sculptures (Manuel Olarte), ingenious MIDI triggering, Pani projections (designed by Thierry Noyer), futuristic characters hanging in the air, acrobatics, contemporary and flamenco dance, water, fire and welding.
 Computador talked about mutations, human (physical or psychological) or material (scenographic), pushing the limits which can define a performance piece, questioning the place, voyeurism and comfort of an audience as well as constantly transforming the space and actions.
 The troupe expanded with the encounter of Spanish performer & actress Rosa Sanchez, Austrian performer Franz F. Feigl and French musician TNO.

 More artists arrived to collaborate on different presentations of this big project (Mariana Bouhsira, Gregory Ryan, William Petit, Rob Verdegaal, Patricia Ruyters, John Wagland, Kate Tierney, Ken Thomas, Mick Jingle, et al.).

 The album Computador portrayed the soundtrack studio version of the show as a musical drama.
 It was recorded by Norscq (aka JLM from the cult band The Grief) and again produced in London by Ken Thomas for the French record label Danceteria.